A 3D visualisation of Sonomatic's Stingray performing a pipeline inspection

 Pipelines are key assets for operator companies and continued pipeline integrity underlies successful business performance.
 They are essential to oil and gas production and failures or unplanned downtime can have a major impact on company revenues.
 Failures can also have severe pipeline safety and/or environmental damage consequences.

 Sonomatic assists operators by providing a range of pipeline inspections and integrity services including innovative statistical analysis methods that ensure decision making is aligned to the real condition of pipelines.
 These methods offer a significantly more representative view of pipeline condition and remaining life than traditional methods of data analysis and application of inspection data in pipeline inspection integrity assessments.
+The application of Sonomatic’s analysis methods leads to major benefits for oil and gas pipeline operators.

 Quantitative Pipeline Assessments